MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-roaming-user-profiles.md

 1. In Active Directory Administration Center, navigate to the **Users** container (or OU) in the appropriate domain.
 2. Select all users to which you want to assign a roaming user profile, right-click the users and then select **Properties**.
-3. In the **Profile** section, select the **Profile path:** checkbox and then enter the path to the file share where you want to store the user’s roaming user profile, followed by `%username%` (which is automatically replaced with the user name the first time the user signs in).
+3. In the **Profile** section, select the **Profile path:** checkbox and then enter the path to the file share where you want to store the user's roaming user profile, followed by `%username%` (which is automatically replaced with the user name the first time the user signs in).
 For example:

     `\\fs1.corp.contoso.com\User Profiles$\%username%`